primesearch/Mlucas/docs/Fermat-testing.md

 The Fermat modular squaring code is architecture-specific, ideally requiring Mlucas to be built with one of the SIMD modes (AVX, AVX2, SSE2, etc).
-This should be handled automatically by the `makemake.sh` script for most hardware, including x86, however if Fermat modular squaring is not natively supported, there may be workarounds available.
+This should be handled automatically by the `makemake.sh` script for most hardware, and with the exception of 64-bit ARM (for which workarounds may be available) the default build should be capable of testing Fermat numbers.

-For example, Apple Silicon is ASIMD, meaning a native Mlucas build cannot test Fermat numbers.
-The answer is to build an SSE2 Mlucas on an Intel-based Mac, which should be capable of running under Rosetta emulation on Apple Silicon, at the penalty of a significant performance hit for larger exponents.
+For example, Apple Silicon is ARM which supports ASIMD, meaning a native Mlucas build cannot test Fermat numbers.
+One possible answer would be to build an SSE2 Mlucas on an Intel-based Mac, which should be capable of running under Rosetta emulation on Apple Silicon, at the penalty of a significant performance hit for larger exponents.

 (When compiling on Intel with the intention of building a compatible version for Apple Silicon, the Makefile